Louisiana Court Records

 Jury Instructions: These are a set of instructions given to the jury by the judge to help them understand their duties in reaching a verdict on the case.

 Jury Deliberation: The jurors have a private meeting to reach a verdict.
 The time used in the process usually depends on the type of case.
-All twelve jurors must concur on a judgment in criminal cases with capital punishments.
+All twelve jurors must concur on a judgment in criminal cases with capital punishment.

 Verdict: This is the unanimous agreement reached by the jury in a trial.